 - … that distinguished aesthete (Gustave Moreau, famous artist and art teacher in Paris, fh) who paints nothing than rubbish, it is because his dreams are suggested not by the inspiration of Nature, but by what he has seen in the museums… …I should like to have that good man under my wing, to point out to him the doctrine of a development of art by contact with Nature.
 It’s so sane, so comforting, the only just conception of art.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation in Aix, in the studio of Cézanne in 1896; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-66 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of his artist quote, criticizing the Paris painter Moreau, from : a conversation in Aix, in his studio in 1896; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+66

 - …Nature as it is seen and nature as it is felt, the nature that is there.. (he pointed towards the green and blue plain, J. G.) and the nature that is here (he tapped his forehead, J. G.) both of which have to fuse in order to endure, to live that life, half human and half divine, which is the life of art or, if you will.… the life of god.
 The landscape is reflected, humanized, rationalized within me.
 I objectives it, project it, fix it on my canvas…